SeedSigner/seedsigner/docs/developer_tips.md

 Take the output and paste it into a [QR code generator](https://www.the-qrcode-generator.com/).

-Start up SeedSigner's UI to import a seed from a QR code.
+Start up LumenSigner's UI to import a seed from a QR code.
 Scan the new QR code and you're good to go!

 # Advanced developer notes